 Thakur Ghimire - Programme Leader

 Thakur teaches financial accounting modules for the BA (Hons) Accounting and Finance as well as the MSc Accounting/Accounting and Finance programmes.
 He supervises postgraduate dissertations and is also a personal tutor on undergraduate programmes.
-His research interests include financial accounting and reporting, corporate governance, taxation in developing economy, CSR and non-financial reporting.School Staff List Make an Enquiry
+His research interests include financial accounting and reporting, corporate governance, taxation in developing economy, CSR and non-financial reporting.Academic Staff List Make an Enquiry

 MSc Accounting students will be exempted from CIMA (Chartered Institute of Management Accounting) papers BA1, BA2, BA3 and BA4 plus P1, AIA (Association of International Accountants) Paper 1, Paper 3 and Paper 6 as well as ACCA F1, F2, F3, F4, F5 and F7 papers.